Harshvardhan5703/bookwizardd/README.md

 Run the application:
 python app.py

-Access the application in your browser at http://127.0.0.1:5000 after run python app.py
+Access the application in your browser at http://127.0.0.1:5000 after running python app.py

 💻 Usage
 Navigate to the home page.